-This Place Type change will add new development to the recommended areas which advances Goal 1 by ensuring future neighborhoods have access to essential goods and services, such as schools and daycares, within a 1⁄2 mile walk or 2-mile bike or transit trip.
+This Place Type change will add a greater mix of uses and density to the recommended areas, which advances Goal 1 by increasing both the number of residents and their access to essential goods and services within a 1⁄2 mile walk or 2-mile bike or transit trip.
+As the areas evolve, future development will provide mobility, tree canopy, and open space elements needed to ensure that goods and services are accessible by multiple modes of transportation, including walking and biking.

-This Place Type change will add new residential development to the recommended areas, which advances Goal 2 by increasing housing choices (including number and types of residential units) where they previously did not exist.
+This Place Type change will add a greater mix of uses and density to the recommended areas, which advances Goal 2 by increasing access to housing choices (including number and types of residential units) where they were not previously permitted.

-This Place Type change will add new residential development to the recommended areas, which advances Goal 3 by increasing access to housing choices (including number and types of residential units) where they previously did not exist.
+This Place Type change will add a greater mix of uses and density to the recommended areas, which advances Goal 3 by increasing access to housing choices (including number and types of residential units) where they were not previously permitted.
 While an increase in the number and type of residential units will not guarantee an increase in affordable or workforce units, an increase in the overall housing supply does help manage housing costs in the local market.